Similar to how physical health can impact the overall health of a person, a healthy foundation can extend the life of a building.

 - Concrete cracks

-The consequences of foundation problems can vary widely, and unfortunately, foundation problems will only get worse over time.
-If left unresolved, you’ll see an increasing amount of damage throughout the structure, and you could face irreversible damage.
-As a result of neglected foundation issues, you could see about 30 percent of your home value vanish.
+The consequences of foundation problems can vary widely, and unfortunately, they will only get worse over time.
+If these issues are left unresolved, you’ll see an increasing amount of damage throughout the structure and potentially face irreversible damage.
+If you completely neglect your home’s foundation issues, you could see a 30 percent decrease in property value.

 The integrity of your foundation is critical to preserving the long-term investment of your home and avoiding the consequences of degraded home health.
 A free inspection from a foundation expert can uncover specific problems and the right repair solutions to meet your home’s unique needs.

 Crawl space health is essential when it comes to managing your home’s air quality and moisture levels.